How to Use Shopify POS in 10 Easy Steps

 ---|---|---|---|

-Step 3: Access Your Shopify POS Dashboard
+Step 3: Log In to Your Shopify Account

 Step 4: Set Up Your Sales Channels & Locations

 Once you are logged in to your Shopify POS account, the first thing you want to do is set up your sales channels.
 With Shopify, you can seamlessly integrate your products with an array of platforms—including Facebook, Instagram, TikTok, Google, eBay, and Walmart.
-With the Buy Button feature, you can even add a shopping button to your personal blog or website.
-From there, Shopify POS will track sales and inventory across all of your locations and run reports for all of your storefronts.

-To add sales channels to your POS account so you can start tracking their sales and performance, head to the home screen of your Shopify account and scroll over to “Sales Channels” on your sidebar menu.
 To start, you will only have your online store listed.
 To add more, hit the “plus” button, as pictured below, and a menu will come up.
 You can then select and add the sales channels of your choice.

 Once your sales channels are added, Shopify will prompt you through the login process to get everything synced.
 Then, sales, inventory changes, and customer information across all of your sales channels will appear on your Shopify account so you can manage them all from one place.